Ed-Fi-Alliance-OSS/Engage-Online-Learners-Starter-Kit/docs/vm-creation.md

    automatically, as required to run the script.
 Navigate to the directory with the scripts and run `starter-kit-complete-install.ps1`.
 If everything has been done right, it will run for a while and install everything needed.
+9. Fix any errors.
+Getting these scripts "just right" is very tedious and difficult to achieve.

 :exclamation: This will load the landing page and Power BI file from the `main` branch in the repository.
 If you want something that is a work in progress that